lw8192/Red-Team-Dev/Python/CTFs.md

 # Using Python to Solve CTF Problems
 Pwntools: Python library specifically created for CTFs.
+Allows you to automatically attach a debugger, connect to a remote process or start a process running locally, makes it easier to develop exploits.

 [Pwntools Documentation](https://docs.pwntools.com/en/stable/)
 [Pwntools Intro](https://guyinatuxedo.github.io/02-intro_tooling/pwntools/index.html#pwntools-intro)